lukebenn/gpsClock/README.md

 ### Improvments
  - Moving to a 3.3V Arduino and a 5V Supply for displays will allow the ability to increase bause rate of GPS and further increase update rate without the need for fast mode.
- - More Precise Tempurature Gauge
+ - More Precise Tempurature Gauge DHT22 is great but more precision would be great.